-- Gather lots of veggie recipes so you never feel uninspired to cook healthy meal.
-There’s plenty of websites to choose from.
+- Gather lots of veggie recipes so you never feel uninspired to cook a healthy meal.

 - Instead of hiding the fact that you’re following this diet – tell your family and friends.
 They won’t judge you but rather be curious to hear about it!
 I remember I told my then boyfriend (now husband) about this on our first date and he became a weekday vegetarian soon after.
 It’s a lifestyle that we both follow now.

 - Get your family/partner on board – everything gets easier when you do it with someone.
-If your loved ones can’t switch right way, let them start with Meatless Mondays!
+If your loved ones can’t switch right way, encourage them to start with Meatless Mondays!

-- Most importantly, don’t put too much pressure on yourself.
-Just listen to your body.
+- Most importantly, don’t put too much pressure on yourself- listen to your body.

 If you’re curious to learn more about vegetarian/vegan lifestyle, check out the sources below.